 Representatives mull Costa Rican president’s proposal for national untiy government.

-Oscar Arias, the Costa Rican president, had proposed a deal to the two sides that would let Zelaya serve out the final months of his term, move up elections by one month to late October, grant a general amnesty and include representatives of the main political parties in a reconciliation government.
+He had proposed a plan that would let Zelaya serve out the final months of his term, move up elections by one month to late October, grant a general amnesty and include representatives of the main political parties in a reconciliation government.

 Zelaya was ousted last month and forced into exile in a military coup backed by the judiciary and congress.